Lauu27/Lauu27/README.md

 ## 🌎 About Me
 ⚡ Hi!
-I’m Lautaro, a Web Developer since 2019.
-I'm passionate about learning new technologies and excited to work on projects to expand my skills.
+I’m Lautaro, a junior web developer and technical programming student.
+I enjoy building websites and learning new technologies, especially in front-end development.
+🚀 Check my pinned repositories below to see some of my work.

 ## 📝 What I'm Working On
 🌱 Learning WordPress, deepening my JavaScript knowledge, and exploring tools to improve my workflow.
-💡 Always looking for new opportunities to collaborate and grow.
+💡 Always looking for opportunities to collaborate, learn, and gain professional experience.

+## 🎯 Current Focus
+- Improving my JavaScript skills
+- Learning WordPress development
+- Building projects to expand my portfolio

 ## 💻 Languages & Tools
 <p align="left">